ikey4u/nvim/README.md

     Install python using [pyenv](https://github.com/pyenv/pyenv) on Linux/Darwin or installer on Windows and then run

-        pip3 install pynvim neovim neovim-remote
+        python3 -m pip install --no-cache-dir --upgrade --force-reinstall pynvim neovim neovim-remote

+    If you are on Windows and the `python3` command is not found when you does have python3 installed, you can replace `python3` with `py -3` and retry the command.

-    and put the following into your shell configuration (.zshrc, .bashrc or whatever) if you use Linux/Darwin
+    Also put the following into your shell configuration (.zshrc, .bashrc or whatever) if you use Linux/Darwin

         # open with servername (neovim-remote)
         alias xvim="nvim --listen /tmp/nvim "